 We already described startup stages from a user perspective here.
-But in this post, we would like to share few examples of business startup costs that we frequently see here at You Are Launched.
+But in this post, we would like to share a few examples of business startup costs that we frequently see here at You Are Launched.
 Bear in mind that not all costs may apply to your specific startup.

 - Research.
 You may need to conduct research to see if your business idea is a viable one.
 Although you can carry out your own research for free.
 Some companies can do the research for you if you do not have the time or connections in your industry.

 - Legal fees.
-Depending on the country you are based in or the industry you are starting in, you may need to acquire a licence or get incorporated.
+Depending on the country you are based in or the industry you are starting in, you may need to acquire a license or get incorporated.
 If you don’t do this, you may not be able to operate, or you may get fined.

 - Website.
 71% of small businesses have a website in 2021 – this means that a site is no longer something that is ‘nice to have’… it’s essential!
-You will need to pay for hosting and a domain, as well as someone to develop it if you don’t have the time or skillset to do this yourself.
+You will need to pay for hosting and a domain, as well as someone to develop it if you don’t have the time or skill set to do this yourself.
 Costs will depend on the complexity of the website you need.
 For example, an eCommerce site will cost more than a basic text-only website.
-But to save even more, we prepared a list of low budget services here.
+But to save even more, we prepared a list of low-budget services here.

 - Equipment.
 Whether a new laptop for building your website, or mobile phones for your new sales team, you will need equipment to help move your business forward.
 If you are looking to save a little money, second-hand equipment is a good option.

 - Staff.
 If you aren’t planning on being a one-man-or-woman band, then you will need to hire a team of people.
 This can be an expensive cost to your business.
 But it can be worth it if you are hiring people who have skills that you don’t have.
 As well as a salary, you will need to factor in pensions, holidays and recruitment costs.